-With installation of all structural elements of the tower and roadway nearing completion, focus is now turning to the placement of the bridge's more than 2.5 - foot in diameter and nearly mile-long main cable.
-The single cable is made up of 137 separate bundled strands containing 127 individual pencil thin wires (see diagram on page 24).
+With installation of all structural elements of the tower and roadway completed, the contractor's focus is on the placement of the bridge's cable suspenders and more than 2.5 - foot in diameter and nearly milelong main cable.
+The single cable is made up of 137 separate bundled strands containing 127 individual pencil thin wires (see diagram on page 22).
 Each of the 137 bundled strands are individually pulled by a tramway system similar to a ski lift, to haul the strands up and around the bridge.
-Cable strand installation started in December 2011 and will be complete in April 2012.
-After the cable hauling is complete, the cable will be compacted to minimize voids between the individual wires and strands.
-Following compaction will be installation of suspender brackets and suspenders.
+Cable strand installation started at the end of December 2011 and was completed in the beginning of April 2012.
+Cable band installation started in early May and was completed by mid-May 2012.
+The parallel wire strand (PWS) cable was compacted to minimize voids in May 2012.
+Installation of suspender brackets and suspenders began at the end of May in preparation of phase one of the load transfer in late August 2012.
 The TBPOC's goal is to open the bridge to traffic in both directions by September 2013.